-(b) The building’s ability to perform to the Life Safety Structural Performance Level at BSE-2E hazard level AND the Immediate Occupancy Structural Performance Level at the BSE-1E in ASCE 41-17 if building is categorized as Risk Category IV, emergency service buildings and school areas that may be used as emergency shelters, under OAR 123-051-0600.
+(b) The building’s ability to perform to the Life Safety Structural Performance Level at BSE-2E hazard level AND the Immediate Occupancy Structural Performance Level at the BSE-1E hazard level in ASCE 41-17 if building is categorized as Risk Category IV, emergency service buildings and school areas that may be used as emergency shelters, under OAR 123-051-0600.

-(8) List of deficiencies that need to be corrected to qualify building to meet the Basic Performance Objective for Existing Buildings in Accordance with ASCE 41-17.
+(8) List of deficiencies that need to be corrected to qualify building to meet the Basic Performance Objective for Existing Buildings in accordance with ASCE 41-17.

 (9) List of drawings illustrating schematic rehabilitation tasks to rectify listed deficiencies in accordance with ACSE 41-17 standard.